Color Theory for Outfits: Expert Style Guide 2026

 Color Trends for 2026

-Pantone's Color of the Year 2025, Mocha Mousse (PANTONE 17-1230), continues influencing 2026 fashion with its warm, grounding presence.
-This year's palette embraces both nature-inspired tones and optimistic brights.
+Pantone’s Color of the Year 2025, Mocha Mousse (PANTONE 17-1230), continues influencing 2026 fashion with its warm, grounding presence.
+This year’s palette embraces both nature-inspired tones and bold optimistic brights.

 Trending Colors in 2026

-- Cherry Red — Bold, romantic, statement-making
+- Cherry Red — Bold, romantic, and statement-making

 - Digital Lavender — Soft tech-meets-nature purple

-Common Color Coordination Mistakes
+Common Color Coordination Mistakes to Avoid

 - Too many colors at once — Stick to 3 maximum in one outfit

-- Matching everything exactly — It looks dated; vary your shades
+- Matching everything exactly — It looks dated; vary your shades instead

-- Avoiding all color — All-black is safe but can feel flat
+- Avoiding all color — All-black is safe but can feel flat and one-dimensional

 Practical Color Coordination Tips